InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 to register [fMOST mouse
 brains](https://knowledge.brain-map.org/data/K1YP17A0QIKJOMOAIS4/summary) to the [CCFv3](https://doi.org/10.1016/j.cell.2020.04.007).

-In order to work with the neuroimage data generators, these pipelines will take a standardized input without assumptions of directory structures, filenames, etc.
+In order to work with the neuroimage data generators, these pipelines will take a standardized input without assumptions of directory structures, filenames, etc and generate standardized outputs.
 The input is a single fMOST NIFTI brain volume.
-Expected outputs are: resampled brain, spatial transformation, and a manifest of outputs.
+Expected outputs include: resampled brain, spatial transformation, and a manifest of outputs.
 The processing pipelines should be designed to executed in independently in parallel.
 The output should be a resampled image with the same size, orientation, and origin as the provided CCFv3.
 The output should include an affine transformation file and a deformation field transformation file to transform SWC and/or annotation files from the subject fMOST image space into the CCFv3 space.